 When it comes to patient experience, healthcare is often marked by confusion and fragmentation.
 Maybe the patient’s primary care provider referred them to a specialist in a different part of town, and they aren’t sure if it’s in-network.
 Or they want to explore their options for managing anxiety but are nervous about talking to a mental health professional for the first time.

-In those situations and a myriad of others, simplifying the system with a single point of care would make all the difference.
+In those situations, simplifying the system with a single point of care would make all the difference.
 Instead of referring patients back and forth between primary care and specialists, they receive nearly all of their care through their primary care provider, with a team they trust to guide them and coordinate their care along the way.

 For insurers, this translates into not only better member experiences, but also more effective visits, better health outcomes, and fewer unnecessary claims.